ZankiMaru/SEPT1/Submission v2/README.txt

 - New logging implemented throughout classes

 Notes:
--Log output is find in console.
+-Log output is found in console output.